Apprenticeships

 In Scotland an apprentice can only be dismissed in very limited circumstances.
 If you believe you have been dismissed unfairly you should speak to your training provider for information and support.
 You can also read more about raising a claim for breach of contract at an employment tribunal.

-If you are given a job when the apprenticeship ends, the time you were an apprentice counts towards your period of continuous employment.
+If you're given a job when the apprenticeship ends, the time you were an apprentice counts towards your period of continuous employment.
 This affects employment protections like unfair dismissal, redundancy and maternity rights.
 Whether or not the time spent as an apprentice counts towards things like holiday entitlement depends on the employment contract.